ihenvyr/react_chrome_extension/README.md

-# Chrome Extension project using react, redux and react-chrome-redux
+# react-chrome-extension

-It's a basic counter app inserted to every chrome tab, to test the background store, synchronous/asynchronous redux action, etc.
+It's a boilerplate with a basic counter app using react-chrome-redux library.

 ## Getting Started